BlockchainCommons/BCSwiftSecureComponents/Docs/6-EXAMPLES.md

 ]
 ```

-## Example 11: Self-Certifying Identifier
+## Example 11: Common Identifier

-An analogue of a DID document, which identifies a self-sovereign entity.
-The document itself can be referred to by its SCID, while the signed document can be referred to by its digest.
+An analogue of a DID document, which identifies an entity.
+The document itself can be referred to by its CID, while the signed document can be referred to by its digest.

 ```swift
 let aliceUnsignedDocument = Envelope(aliceIdentifier)